ben-williams-ai/Bomb-Fishing/README.md

 ### Output

-The inference will generate enhanced CSV files with detected bomb fishing events, including:
+The inference will generate audio files of suspected bomb fishing incidents for manual verification alongside CSV files with:
 - **File names** where events were detected
 - **Timestamps** (HH:MM:SS) of detected events
 - **Probability scores** showing model confidence
 - **Confidence margins** (how much above threshold)
-- **Audio clips** of suspected events for manual verification

 ## Retraining (In Development)